 Women are finally speaking up, but domination of women is centuries old.
 Such behavior is driven by a culture that objectifies women, damages both genders, and spurs aggression.

-Toxic parents don't treat their children with respect.
-They won’t compromise, take responsibility for their behavior, or apologize.
+Toxic parents won’t compromise, take responsibility, or apologize.
 How to recognize the signs, and what you can do.

 Anyone who’s loved a narcissist wonders, “Does he (or she) really love me?”
 They’re torn between their love and their pain, between staying and leaving, but can't do either.

 Narcissists may intentionally diminish or hurt people.
 It's important to realize narcissistic abuse stems from insecurity.
 Learn common mistakes and how to respond strategically.

 Are you "on the fence" or trapped in a relationship you can’t leave?
 People stay for many reasons, but feeling trapped stems from deeper, unconscious fears.

 People say that narcissists love themselves.
 They actually dislike themselves immensely.
 Penetrating their facade reveals their fragile identity, meaninglessness, and shame.

 Learn to spot the not-so-obvious signs of emotional unavailability.
 If you attract distancers, you may be emotionally unavailable yourself.
 Find out.